data-pup/lisp-webterpreter/Documentation/DevelopmentNotes.md

 There is a blank directory structure to be worked on later that would handle interpreter commands like '.help' or '.exit'.

+Notes on the Atom and List classes: [General projections, subject to change] lispatom should be a generic class, for an int or float, that is created with a string. lisplist should be a linked list of atoms lispexpression should be a tuple storing an operator and a lisplist. lispast should be a linked list of lispexpressions.

 ### TODO List:
 *  Begin drafting documents for a docs/ directory, explaining the architecture of the parsing class.